 - Place a trivet or steaming basket into the pot with one cup of water.

-- Place the eggplant into the basket and set the IP to cook on high for 3-4 minutes,
+- Place the eggplant into the basket and set the Instant Pot to cook on HIGH for 3-4 minutes,

 - Finish up with a quick release.